Mario no Photopi: Gameplay

 Gameplay consists of puzzles that the system constructs from images, encouraging user-generated content.
 The player can compose a unique image using the included Mario series clip art, borders, fonts, and other graphics.
 The composition's layout can become a postcard, name card, poster, or a TV slideshow series.

 To facilitate such compositions, the user can optionally exchange Exif images with any other SmartMedia device via the two card slots on the top of the game cartridge.
 Images can be imported from a personal computer or camera and retouched into the game's compositions.
 Completed compositions can be exported to a personal computer, or Fuji printing kiosk such as at a shopping mall.
-Four optional SmartMedia cards were produced separately and specifically intended for use with the game, preloaded with video game themed graphics files: Sylvanian Families, Bomberman, Yoshi, and The Legend of Zelda.
-In 2017, a hobbyist modified the game to remove the severely limiting requirement of the now obsolete and deteriorated SmartMedia cards.
+Eight optional SmartMedia cards were produced separately and specifically intended for use with the game, preloaded with themed graphics files from different properties: Bomberman, Cardcaptor Sakura, Hello Kitty, Himitsu no Akko-chan, The Legend of Zelda: Ocarina of Time, Medarot, Sylvanian Families, and Yoshi's Story.
+In 2017, a hobbyist released the "Cardless Hack", an unofficial software patch that removes the requirement for a SmartMedia card to be present, allowing the game to be played through emulators.